 Are you using penetration testing in your cyber-security tool kit?
 Why not?!
 Penetration testing, or pen-testing, is one of the most important tools to not only find the holes in your network but to prioritize them for remediation.
 Keep reading for the 10 reasons you should be pen-testing.

-3. The results of your pen-test can help train developers to make fewer mistakes.
+The results of a penetration test can help train developers to make fewer mistakes.
 A penetration test picks out the backdoors, misconfigurations, and other vulnerabilities in your network.
 By using this information to train your developers, you can avoid these mistakes in the future and increasing your security.

 Do we have your attention yet?
 As you can see, penetration testing is essential to any security team.

 Wonder what this would look like in your network?
 Request a customized demo and see what it would look like to pen-test your network.